Say you see a post on Reddit. Someone's excited about an edible coffee cup. Biodegradable, apparently. You eat it after you've finished your latte.

 Good intentions.
 Shoddy execution.

-I got tired of seeing products with thousands of five-star reviews that were clearly fake.
+It's easy to get tired of seeing products with thousands of five-star reviews that are clearly fake.
 You know the ones - glowing praise for a potato peeler that's actually a blunt piece of plastic.
 Or a 'premium' yoga mat that smells like a chemical factory.

-So I made Review Radar for Amazon.
+So Jolly Good Apps made Review Radar for Amazon.
 It's a browser extension that analyses reviews and spots patterns that suggest fakery.
 It gives you a trust score.
 Simple as that.

 It's not perfect.
 Nothing is.
 But it helps cut through the noise.
 And it's free to try.
 The Pro version is £15 a year, which is less than a month of fancy coffee.

-The point is: I built something that actually solves a problem, rather than creating a new one.
+The point is: it's a tool that actually solves a problem, rather than creating a new one.
 An edible coffee cup creates a new problem (eating a soggy cup) while trying to solve an old one (landfill waste).
 That's not progress.
 That's just shifting the mess around.

 What Actually Works